damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

-The `Az.EventHub` PowerShell module version X.X.X of Azure PowerShell introduces improvised cmdlets for public use.
+The `Az.EventHub` PowerShell module version 9.0.0 of Azure PowerShell that would be released in October introduces improvised cmdlets for public use.

 These changes are focused towards making the PowerShell use more productive and seamless for the end users.